Highlights

 Ph.D. in Computer and Data Sciences • Case Western Reserve University

-Currently pursuing under the supervision of Prof. Vipin Chaudhary
+Under the supervision of Prof. Vipin Chaudhary

 M.S. in Computer and Data Sciences (GPA: 4.0/4.0) • Case Western Reserve University